-This jobs board works in a similar way to ProBlogger's, and you may find there's some overlap in the jobs listed.
+This jobs board works in a similar way to ProBlogger's - though without the functionality that lets you create your own profile - and you may find there's some overlap in the jobs listed.
 You can search (e.g. by keyword or by category) to sift through the jobs to find the most relevant ones for you.